cloudprober/cloudprober/examples/external_grpc/README.md

 You should see `total`, `success`, `latency`, and `internal_errors` for both probes, plus the sidecar-provided `resp_bytes` metric for the `http` probe.
-`internal_errors` counts sidecar/infra failures (e.g. sidecar down) —
-separately from probe failures, so a broken sidecar doesn't look like a broken target.
+Sidecar/infra failures (e.g. sidecar down) count as probe failures like any other — alerting on `total`/`success` keeps working — and additionally increment `internal_errors`, so you can tell a broken sidecar apart from a broken target; the failure reason is in cloudprober's logs.
 Try killing the sidecar to see it in action.

 ## Writing your own sidecar